The Best Stoves for Backpacking

 Make sure that stove you select packs neatly in your backpack.
 Some models pack down so that the burner and the fuel can conveniently fit inside the pot while it is packed away, which can save a lot of space for other necessities that you may need.

 When you are in the wilderness, versatility is the key.
 You may want a backpacking stove that can use multiple fuel types so that you will never have an issue being able to cook after a long day of hiking.
 Is cooking on the stove that you are thinking of purchasing easy to do?
-Some stoves require you to use specific cookware, so if you already own cookware, make sure it is compatible with the stove.
+Some compact stoves require you to use specific cookware, so if you already own cookware, make sure it is compatible with the stove.
 You will also want to consider the cooking options of each stove.
 Some only allow you to boil your food, while others offer a cooking surface that gives you more options.

 Backpacking Stoves – Helpful Tips

-- Never use a hiking stove in a tent, it could cause a fire that would leave you without shelter for the night or put you at risk of getting carbon monoxide poisoning.
+- Never use a folding campfire stove in a tent, it could cause a fire that would leave you without shelter for the night or put you at risk of getting carbon monoxide poisoning.

 - Always make sure that the fuel lines are not leaking before you turn on the stove.